Scud (cloud): Formation

 Pannus clouds are formed as the warmer (and often more moist) updraft of a thunderstorm lifts the relatively warm air near the surface.
 These clouds condense as the warm, moist air saturates through ascent and is pushed outward from the storm.
 Scud clouds are very commonly found on the leading edge of a storm front.
 In this area of a storm, scud are commonly associated with shelf clouds.

 Pannus clouds may also form when an updraft ingests precipitation-cooled air from the downdraft.
 Scud forming in this region of the storm, if moving laterally, will tend to move inward towards the dominant updraft.
 Rising scud may condense and organize into a wall cloud.
 The key to differentiating between a scud cloud, wall cloud, or funnel cloud is to find signs of rotation or to determine if they are attached to the base of the thunderstorm.

 Pannus clouds can often be mistaken for a developing tornado, landspout, or waterspout.
 The difference is determinable by observing the presence or absence of rotation (not just movement) of the scud clouds.
 If rotation is present, then a tornado, landspout, or waterspout is possible, and the more intense the rotation, the more likely.

-Forecast

-Viewing scud clouds means that there is a nimbostratus or cumulonimbus parent cloud.
-Rain, hail, strong wind, and lightning can be expected from the parent cloud depending on its genus type.
-Other than signifying severe weather, scud clouds are entirely harmless.